Savings Tracker Google Sheets — Watch Every Goal Fill Up

 Why separate goals beat one savings pot

 When savings is a single number, every purchase is competing against everything you are saving for at once.
-You cannot tell whether spending £200 on car repairs puts your holiday at risk, delays your emergency fund, or has no real impact at all.
+You cannot tell whether spending $200 on car repairs puts your vacation at risk, delays your emergency fund, or has no real impact at all.

 Separate goals give each target its own lane.
 You can see immediately which goal takes the hit, decide whether to rebalance contributions, and keep the others moving forward.
 It also makes saving more motivating — watching a specific goal tick toward 100% is more engaging than watching a number grow with no obvious meaning.